Christine Bannon-Rodrigues

 Christine Bannon-Rodrigues (born November 6, 1966) is an American martial artist, actress, stunt person, and choreographer.

 Biography

+A student of Don Rodrigues, Bannon-Rodrigues is a 9th degree black belt.
+She was a top ranked karate point fighter and semi-contact kickboxer, and forms champion with and without weapons.
+She won Black Belt Magazine's Female Competitor of the year in 1989.

-A student of Don Rodrigues, Bannon-Rodrigues is a 9th degree black belt, she holds 9 World Championships, including consecutive 3-time World Titles at the W.A.K.O.
+She holds 9 World Championships, including consecutive 3-time World Titles at the W.A.K.O.
 Games.
+In 1990 at the W.A.K.O.
+World Championships Bannon-Rodrigues took bronze in Women's Semi-Contact Kickboxing and took gold in Women's Musical Forms.
+In 1991 at the W.A.K.O.
+World Championships Bannon-Rodrigues took gold in Women's Semi-Contact Kickboxing, Women's Musical Forms Soft Styles and Weapons.
+In 1993 at the W.A.K.O.
+World Championships Bannon-Rodrigues took gold in Women's Semi-Contact Kickboxing, Women's Musical Forms Soft Styles and Soft Style Weapons.
+1995 Bannon-Rodrigues won gold in W.A.K.O.
+Pro World Champion Women’s Lightweight Fighting, and won gold again at the 1999 W.A.K.O.
+World Champion Women’s Lightweight Fighting.

 Bannon-Rodrigues has acted for both film and television, including the feature films Sci-Fighter (aka X-Treme Fighter) and 27 Dresses.
 Her stunt work can be seen in a number of Hollywood productions, including Underdog, Batman and Robin, and The Next Karate Kid.
 Christine has appeared on television in WMAC Masters, and Mortal Kombat: Conquest.

 In 2012 Christine did the martial arts choreography for the film Champions of the Deep (2012).
+In 2025 she was inducted into the Martial Arts History Museum Hall of Fame.
 Christine teaches at the Don Rodrigues Karate Academy, where she is a co-owner with Shihan Don Rodrigues.